-Metzger is currently a Framing the Global fellow with Indiana University and Indiana University Press for which he is working on a second book tentatively called "The Chinese Atlantic."
-This study examines site specific performances and on-location shooting in the Caribbean and beyond where Chinese investments—-fiscal and cultural—-help us shift understandings of local and national cultures.
+Professor Metzger is currently a Framing the Global fellow with Indiana University and Indiana University Press for which he is working on a second book, tentatively called “The Chinese Atlantic.”
+This study examines site specific performances and on-location shooting in the Caribbean and beyond where Chinese investments — fiscal and cultural — help us shift understandings of local and national cultures.

-Prior to his arrival at UCLA, Metzger was Assistant Professor of English, Theater Studies, and Asian & Middle Eastern Studies at Duke University.
+Prior to his arrival at the UCLA School of Theater, Film and Television, Professor Metzger was Assistant Professor of English, Theater Studies, and Asian & Middle Eastern Studies at Duke University.
 He was awarded the inaugural Fulbright Research Chair in North American Society and Culture at Concordia University (Montreal) and has also been adjunct faculty at Antioch University, Loyola Marymount University and the USC School of Theatre.
-In addition to his academic work, he spent three years in social services at the LA Gay & Lesbian Center and as an independent consultant to school districts and other non-profit institutions.
-Most recently, he has reentered consulting work for Disney Imagineering.
+In addition to his academic work, he spent three years in social services at the L.A.
+Gay & Lesbian Center and as an independent consultant to school districts and other non-profit institutions.
+He continues consulting work on an ad-hoc basis.

-A closeted actor and director, Metzger occasionally creeps on or behind stage.
+A closeted actor and director, Professor Metzger occasionally creeps on or behind stage.

 - Office: 3319 Macgowan